 - is the training delivered at a suitable venue and location?

 - what’s included in the price?

-NEBOSH courses can be expensive and although the cost of a NEBOSH General Certificate should be factored into your decision-making, the quality of the training provider and the course should be considered.
-Like everything else, training fees and the quality of the course delivery may vary depending on which accredited training provider and instructor deliver it.
+NEBOSH training can be expensive and although the cost of a NEBOSH General Certificate should be factored into your decision-making, the overall package and quality of the training and provider should be considered.
+Like everything else, course fees and the quality of the training may vary depending on which training provider and instructor deliver.